VPN 101: What Is a VPN?

 For anyone else, there’s not really any reason to use L2TP/IPsec rather than a newer VPN protocol.
 It’s slow, not fully secure and unusable with certain firewalls – at this point, its best use is for anonymizing your location when speed and security aren’t concerns.

 SSTP made its first appearance in Windows Vista; it’s been present in all Microsoft operating systems since then.
 As we’re about to see, its origin is both a blessing and a curse.

-On the surface, SSTP looks great: it’s natively supported by all recent Windows machines, it uses highly secure encryption and it provides reasonably fast transfer rates.
+On the surface, SSTP looks great: all modern Windows machines natively support it, it uses highly secure encryption, and it provides reasonably fast transfer rates.
 The protocol makes use of SSL/TLS encryption and operates through TCP port 443 (the same port used by HTTPS websites), making it easy to fly under the radar of any network monitors.

 However, it’s not very accessible for some people, specifically Mac and iOS users.
 Apple’s operating systems don’t support the SSTP protocol out of the box; those who are dead set on this combo will need to use some third-party software and do some manual configuring to get their VPN functioning.